Though the area we call Stepney nowadays is quite small, it was once a manor that covered most of what’s now the East End.

 Perhaps Stepney’s problem is that the smaller neighbourhoods within it became districts in their own right, so we no longer consider Whitechapel, Mile End and Limehouse to be parts of Stepney, as they originally were.
 In medieval times, Stepney was even bigger: its “vill” (Anglo-Saxon parish-like division) extended all the way up to Hackney, and largely consisted of a manor belonging to the bishops of London.
 Even when the parish of Stepney was defined in 1703, it still included Hackney, Shoreditch and Poplar, and crossed the River Lea to take in West Ham.

 Only gradually did those places break off to form their own parishes, but Whitechapel, Mile End, and Limehouse (London’s original Chinatown) remained part of Stepney when it became a metropolitan borough in 1900.
 The church whose bells say "When will that be?" is St Dunstan's off Stepney High Street, which was founded in the tenth century, although the current building dates only from the fifteenth (with a few thirteenth-century bits).
-In the Blitz, the area was heavily bombed, and the first V1 rocket of the Second World War hit Grove Road railway bridge in Mile End just a week after D-Day in 1944, killing six people, including a young mum and her baby.
+In the Blitz, the area was heavily bombed, after being designated "Target Area A" by Nazi bombers, largely because of its docks.
+Nazi propaganda broadcaster Lord Haw-Haw boasted, “Those dirty Jews and Cockneys will run like rabbits,” but the Eastenders’ resilience proved him wrong.
+Later in the war, in 1944, the first V1 rocket fired at London hit Grove Road railway bridge in Mile End just a week after D-Day, killing six people, including a young mum and her baby.

 Stepney was originally Stybbanhyth, or Stybba’s Hythe, a hythe being a landing place, and Stybba presumably being a local Anglo-Saxon landholder.
 The original hythe is thought to have been at Ratcliff, near where Ratcliff Cross Stairs now are; when the area was still largely marshland, this was one of the few solid landing places on the Thames east of London Bridge.
 Mile End on the other hand, was the end of the first mile from the edge of the City at Aldgate, Limehouse was a lime oast, meaning a kiln for making quickilme, and Whitechapel was, yes, a white chapel.
 The chapel eventually became the church of St Mary Matfelon.
 Bombed out during the Blitz, its site and churchyard formed St Mary’s Gardens, now officially renamed Altab Ali Park after a young Bangladeshi Londoner killed just next to it in an infamous 1978 racist murder.